-My father made me promise him in front of both our wives not to sell the cache of guns I would inherit from him.
-He’d just been diagnosed with prostate cancer.
-“At least don’t sell them immediately,” he said.
+In front of both our wives my father makes me promise not to sell the cache of guns I’ll inherit from him when he dies.
+He’s recently been diagnosed with prostate cancer.
+“At least don’t sell them immediately,” he says.
 “They’re an investment.”
-He said one day, just maybe, I might regret not having an arsenal with which to defend myself.
-Then the waiter came to take our order.
+He says one day, just maybe, I might regret not having an array of firearms with which to defend myself.
+Then the waiter comes to take our order.

 Originally published Winter 2022 in Salt Hill Journal, Issue 47.